akashadhikari/100-days-of-django-archived/logs.md

 - Form condition: Hide one of the form field to guest users.

 **Thoughts** : What a day!
 First of all, I implemented the private snippet creating option (Just because of this feature, snippet sharing application goes Pro :grin: ).
 And then, the restriction was set to the guest user from django form!

+## Day 24: August 3, 2018

+**Today's Progress** :
+- Navbar top fixed.
+- Select related Django ORM.

+**Thoughts** : Some focus on front-end with navbar being fixed upon scroll.
+Also, I was working with select related queries for following users.
+Work is going on.